CyVerse-learning-materials/SciApps_guide/maizecode.rst

 *Find differentially expressed genes*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an example, to find genes that are differentially expressed between root and ear tissues of B73, please follow these steps.
+As an example, to find genes that are differentially expressed between the root and ear tissues of B73, please follow these steps.

   1. Log into SciApps at https://www.SciApps.org/ before submitting any analysis jobs.

      ..
 Warning::
         Make sure you have followed `this instruction <https://cyverse-sciapps-guide.readthedocs-hosted.com/en/latest/step2.html>`_ to enable 'SciApps service' from the CyVerse user portal.
-Otherwise your job will fail at the archiving step.
+Otherwise, your job will fail at the archiving step.

   2. From the `MaizeCODE data page <https://www.SciApps.org/data/MaizeCODE>`_, search 'B73 ear' and 'B73 root' to find then load each experiment into the History panel, as shown in the last section.